panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 Using the context requires 3 steps: creating, providing, and consuming the context.

-When deciding over introducing the context into your application, consider that it adds a good amount of complexity.
-Sometimes, drilling the props for 2-3 levels in the hierarchy isn't a big problem.
+When introducing the context into your application, consider that it adds a good amount of complexity.
+Sometimes drilling the props through 2-3 levels in the hierarchy isn't a big problem.

 *What use cases of React context do you know?*